jleyva/moodle-block_configurablereports/README.txt

 - Move repository to https://github.com/Lesterhuis-Training-en-Consultancy/moodle-block_configurablereports
 - Original repository (https://github.com/jleyva/moodle-block_configurablereports) can be used for older release or use the old branches within this repository
 - removed cr_add_to_log not used anymore
+- Important this branch is not backwards compatible with Moodle 3.11 and lower

 Thanks to Lesterhuis Training & Consultancy for the contribution / updated by Ldesign Media